rkulla/vimogen/README.md

 TIP: Keep a reference to the vimogen repository in .vimogen_repos and it will show you if a new version was updated whenever you run the update command.
-Then all you have to do is copy the updated vimogen.sh file to your PATH to have the latest version.
+Then all you have to do is copy the updated vimogen file to your PATH to have the latest version.
 Do the same for vim-pathogen.

 FAQ